farmera/sare_grant/study_results_balloons.md

 When our project was initiated the plan was to use methods that are readily available to anyone and to apply these in ways that do not impose a high barrier in terms of time and materials.
 Farmers are generally practical with regard to the kinds of tools they are willing to try.
 Most are eager to learn a new method if it helps them solve a long-standing problem more efficiently.

 As an example, crop scouting has existed as long as farming has and its methods have changed little except what was once done on foot or by horse is now done in a pick-up truck.
 If a kite and a modified camera can do the same work while adding more information then chances are these tools will be adopted.
+With that sentiment in mind we discuss results obtained by experimenting with kites and balloons

 ![](img/kite_image_rgb.png)
 ###### Figure 1.
 RGB image captured with a Delta kite at height of 100ft.
 Ground control points (in yellow) are visible.